Metropolitan Atlanta Rapid Transit Authority: Bus

 MARTA's bus system serves a wider area than the rail system, serving areas in Fulton, Clayton and DeKalb counties such as the cities of Roswell and Alpharetta in North Fulton, along with South DeKalb.
 MARTA bus service for Clayton County became effective March 21, 2015.
 As of 2010, MARTA has 554 diesel and compressed natural gas buses that covers over 110 bus routes that operated 25.9 million annual vehicle miles (41.7 million kilometers).
 MARTA has one bus route providing limited service in Cobb County (Route 12 has been extended to Cobb County's Cumberland Boulevard Transfer Center).
-As of June 2016, MARTA purchased 18 New Flyer Industries, Xcelsior XN60.
-All of the MARTA bus lines, except for route 142, feed into or intersect MARTA rail lines as well.
+As of June 2016, MARTA purchased 18 New Flyer Industries Xcelsior XN60, which are primarily used on route 39 Buford Highway, the busiest bus route in the system.
+All of the MARTA bus lines, except for routes 142, 197 and 198, feed into or intersect MARTA rail lines as well.
 MARTA shuttle service is available to Six Flags Over Georgia during the park's summer season.

 In addition to the free parking adjacent to many rail stations, MARTA also operates five park and ride lots serviced only by bus routes (Windward Parkway, Mansell Road, Stone Mountain, Barge Road, and South Fulton).

+Route list

 Paratransit

 In compliance with the Americans with Disabilities Act (ADA), MARTA provides the Mobility paratransit service for those persons defined as disabled by the ADA.
 MARTA uses 211 special lift-equipped vehicles for this service, and can either deliver passengers to their final destination (curb-to-curb service) or can deliver the passenger to the closest accessible bus stop or rail station (feeder service).
 Mobility is limited to existing rail and bus routes and cannot extend more than a 0.75 mi radius from any existing route.
 Mobility service is only provided during the hours of the fixed route servicing the area.
 An application for acceptance into the Mobility service is required; reservations are required for each trip.
 In fiscal year 2006, MARTA provided 289,258 Mobility trips.

 The average cost to MARTA for providing a one-way trip for an individual Mobility passenger is US$31.88.
 This is much greater than the US$4.00 fare the Mobility rider is required to pay.
 The Americans with Disabilities Act forbids MARTA from charging a Mobility fare more than twice the normal fixed route fare.

 A 2001 federal civil lawsuit, Martin v.
 Metropolitan Atlanta Rapid Transit Authority, was brought by several disabled riders who alleged MARTA was violating the ADA by failing to provide: bus schedule and route information in an accessible format, buses with working wheelchair lifts, stop announcements on rail and bus routes, and adequate staff to schedule and provide on-time Mobility service.
 The district court ruled in 2002 that MARTA had violated the ADA and granted the plaintiffs an injunction requiring MARTA to improve service to the disabled.